Paul-Njuga/alx-low_level_programming/0x02-functions_nested_loops/README.md

 File 102-fibonacci.c is a program that prints the first 50 Fibonacci numbers, starting with 1 and 2, followed by a new line.

 File 103-fibonacci.c is a program that finds and prints the sum of the even-valued terms of the Fibonacci suite under 4000000, followed by a new line.

+File 104-fibonacci.c is a program that finds and prints the first 98 Fibonacci numbers, starting with 1 and 2, followed by a new line.